-A Forest City wrongful death lawyer understands the reality of these turbulent times.
-They are available to help families through these painful and stressful situations.
+A Forest City wrongful death lawyer understands the reality of these turbulent times, and they are available to help families through these painful and stressful situations.
 Our team understands that when families face these situations, lives are turned upside down.
 Therefore, we make it our goal to provide the support families need to piece everything back together.

-A Forest City wrongful death lawyer understands the complexities of filing wrongful death claims.
+A Forest City wrongful death lawyer from our firm knows how to navigate the complexities of wrongful death claims.
 Call (828) 286-3866 for a free case evaluation.

-Types of Forest City Wrongful Death Accidents Leading to Claims
+Types of Forest City Wrongful Death Accidents That Lead to Claims

 - Bicycle, motorcycle, and other vehicle accidents